Click here to call us +61 2 9929 0226

 Design and Building Practitioners Act 2020

 For building defects advice or enquiries please contact Bannermans on 02 9929 0226 or at enquiries@bannermans.com.au.
-Before undertaking this process, if the committee have questions regarding their defects or the process involved Bannermans would be happy to offer a FREE defects consult meeting with one of our defects experts (up to 1 hour).
+Our specialist team of building defect lawyers can help guide owners through the defect rectification process and provide preliminary advice to understand their recovery rights.
+Before undertaking this process, if the committee have questions regarding their defects or the process involved Bannermans would be happy to offer a 15-minute complimentary consultation with one of our defects experts.

 Related Articles